Specialties

 - Describe some details about the process of putting a patient onto cardiopulmonary bypass (CR3)

-- Learn complications of cardiopulmonary bypass and explain why these occur (CR3)
+- Learn the common complications of cardiopulmonary bypass and explain why these occur (CR3)

 - Describe the process of coronary artery bypass and the risk of complications to a patient (CR3)